Simulation Center

 Today’s training often involves the use of high-tech simulators that closely replicate diseases and conditions that physicians encounter in the real world.

-For patients, simulation training enhances the quality and safety of care they receive as providers are better prepared and more proficient during their training years and as they enter practice.
+For patients, simulation training enhances the quality and safety of the care they receive as providers are better prepared and more proficient during their training years and as they enter practice.

 Through simulation, learners are exposed to multiple aspects of patient care, giving them an opportunity to practice clinical and behavioral skills, including: